tlklan/tlklan-git/README.md

 The application reads configuration from the environment, or optionally from a `.env` file if one is found in the project root directory.
 See `.env.example` for the available variables.

+## Deploying

+The instructions here may or may not be correct, always take a backup before touching the production code.

+1. Run `git pull` in the deployment directory
+2. Manually run any new SQL statements from `protected/data`
+3. Run `php protected/yiic.php findmessages` if there have been any new `Yii::t()` calls added